-Now the cold rainy spring is finally over, the summer weather means more dinning outside and finally prime-time for barbecuing!
-When taking your barbecue out of storage for first grill of the season, or maybe you’re setting up a brand-new BBQ, there are some safety checks that should be done to ensure safety throughout the summertime.
-These include a thorough check, testing and cleaning of your barbecue.
+It's May and unbelievably we had snow!
+But, the warm weather is on the way, which means more dinning outside and finally prime-time for barbecuing!
+When taking your barbecue out of storage for first grill of the season, or maybe you’re setting up a brand-new BBQ, there are some checks that should be done to ensure safety throughout the summertime.
+Here are some tips that will help...

 Before your first use, it is recommended to do a Deep Cleaning of the barbecue with a rough pipe cleaner or wire to rid of any rust, dirt, spider webs and any other build up debris that may have been collected during the time kept in storage.

 A thorough Check of the barbecue’s hose, tanks and burners should also be conducted when first setting it up for the season.
 Any damage or cracking found on any parts of the barbecue should be removed and replaced.